 US FAA Awards Infrastructure Grants to Multiple Airports

 The FAA continued distributing infrastructure grants supporting runway rehabilitation, apron expansion, terminal reconstruction, de-icing facilities, and taxiway improvements at airports including Dallas-Fort Worth, Charlotte Douglas, Miami International, Syracuse Hancock, Philadelphia International, and Orlando Sanford.
-These investments help address capacity constraints and safety enhancements at key US gateways.

 Vietnam’s Long Thanh International Airport Nears Phased Opening